captainhcg/leetcode-in-py-and-go/README.md

 * 91: just do it again
 * 93: '010.01.01.010'
 * 114: do it in post-travel
+* 115: distinct subsequences, do it in DP
 * 116: connect 2rd level
 * 126: word-ladder ii, pre is not str to str but str to list
 * 127: word-ladder, two-end BSF keep swiching